 This letter sounds a bit similar to the d sound in English caddy.
 At the beginning of a word, it's pronounced like the Spanish trilled rr (see below).

 To make the famous trilled rr, the key is practice.
 Practice tip: Say the word butter (with American pronunciation) and think of the sound you make in the middle (tt).
 In American English, this sound is a tap.
 The Spanish rr is essentially many taps in a row, and you can practice it by saying the tt sound in butter over and over.

 This letter sounds just like the English s.

-Softer than the English t, to say t in Spanish, the tongue should touch the teeth and there should be no explosion of breath after moving the tongue away.
+This letter is softer than the English t.
+To say t in Spanish, the tongue should touch the teeth and there should be no explosion of breath after moving the tongue away.

 This letter sounds close to the oo in food.

 This letter sounds much like the Spanish b.
 The lips do not touch and there is less aspiration.
 You may also hear it called vecorta, vechica, ve devaca.

 This letter is not native to Spanish, but sounds similar to English w.
 You may also hear it called dobleuveor dobleu.

 This letter is pronounced like the ks in English socks.
 However, in place and person names (especially those from México), it can be pronounced like a raspy English h, an s, or even the sh in English show.